kornysietsma/dashboard/README.md

-# Korny's Dashboard
+# Korny's Simple Dashboard
 This is a very simple html dashboard, for managing my local bookmarks.
-It's all html/css/javascript, so can be hosted very simply - in fact you can host it trivially just by copying the whole "public" directory to DropBox.
+It's all html/css/javascript, so can be hosted very easily - in fact you can host it trivially just by copying the whole "public" directory to DropBox.

 Note this will only work reliably on a modern browser - it might be OK on ie7, but really it's been tested on Chrome, Safari and Firefox, and nowhere else.

-See a working sample dashboard at: http://kornysietsma.github.com/dashboard
+See a working sample dashboard at: [http://kornysietsma.github.com/dashboard/](http://kornysietsma.github.com/dashboard/)

 Goals: